-that cometh to me, I will in no wise cast out."
+that cometh to me.
+I will in no wise cast out."
 Then, having taken these steps, why not say so?
 Where?
 In the church.
 Yet there are hundreds of people who are seemingly out of the fold because they will not confess that they are already in it.
 It is a mean thing not to acknowledge our obligations to our friends.
-It is a meaner thing to refuse to acknowledge the Lord, who gives us "life and breath and all things."
+It is a meaner thing I watched a shepherd following his sheep, to refuse to acknowledge the Lord, who gives us "life and breath and all things,"